bartekburnat7/main_project/README.md

 ### Websites

-Here is the list of websites I used to get information or anwsers to any problems I had when creating the app:
+Here is the list of websites I used to get information or anwsers to any problems I had when creating the app and writing code:

 https://codemy.com/<br>
 https://animated-gradient-background-generator.netlify.app/<br>